 Site Quality and Big Rig Accessibility Rating (utilities and accessibility of campground hook ups):

 3/5: The entire parking lot is paved and the sites are level.
 Water and electricity are located at the back of the sites on a small shared strip of grass, while sewer hook ups are located on the sides of the spaces.
 Many of the sites have a tree located at the front, which helps a bit with providing shade on the front window.
 Access is very much dependent on how crowded the park is.
 When the park is full and everyone has their tow cars parked in front of their sites, it can be more difficult to maneuver around and into the sites.
 It can certainly be done, but it can be a challenge depending on how big the RV is and how experienced the driver is.
 We didn't have any problems, but we saw some owners of super-sized fifth wheels struggling to get into their sites.

-Technology and Customer Service Rating (online resources, reservations, and staff):
+Technology and Customer Service Rating (online resources, reservations, campground wifi, and staff):

 2/5: 2018 - You have to call for a reservation, but the people at the front desk are friendly enough.
 We appreciated that they were willing to accept packages and would call us when they arrived.
 There are a LOT of rules and regulations which can become a bit tiresome.
 They have security officers who drive through the campground several times each day looking for troublemakers.... or anyone else who is violating some rule or another.
 It can be annoying at times, but, on the other hand, it doesn't hurt to have someone looking out for problems in a campground as busy as this one.